Market Analysts see Luminar Technologies Inc. [LAZR] falling to $10. Time to buy?

-Luminar Technologies Inc. [NASDAQ: LAZR] loss -3.68% or -0.25 points to close at $6.55 with a heavy trading volume of 5503938 shares.
+Luminar Technologies Inc. [NASDAQ: LAZR] surged by $0.27 during the normal trading session on Tuesday and reaching a high of $6.35 during the day while it closed the day at $6.33.
 The company report on June 6, 2023 at 8:00 AM that Luminar and Plus Partner for LiDAR and AI-Based Assisted Driving Software for Trucking.

 Plus selects Luminar as the exclusive long-range lidar in factory-installed PlusDrive for its commercial vehicle OEM partners.